tapanbasuli/laravelshopper.dev/README.md

 ## Security

-If you discover any security related issues, please email arthur@shopperlabs.io instead of using the issue tracker.
+If you discover any security related issues, please email contact@shopperlabs.co instead of using the issue tracker.

 ## Credits